nymea/nymea-plugins/garadget/README.md

     This confusion is an issue of the Garadget and not of nymea-plugin.

     The plugin will show connected as soon as the Garadget connects to the broker.
+    The plugin will detect if the device is commanded to change broker connection and therefore set state to disconnected.
-    The plugin does NOT know if the Garadget disconnects and therefore will continue to show connected even if the Garadget is no longer connected.
+    The plugin does NOT know if the Garadget disconnects (power down or breakage) and therefore will continue to show connected even if the Garadget is no longer connected.